samuelololol/docker-gentoo-write-ebuild/README.md

 docker-gentoo-write-ebuild
 ==========================

-A gentoo docker images for helping writing ebuild
+A gentoo docker image for helping writing ebuilds